Mapping the positions of Two-Level-Systems on the surface of a superconducting transmon qubit: Discussion

 \section{Discussion}

 We have demonstrated a method to determine the individual positions and electric dipole moments of TLS defects in a transmon qubit.
 The majority ($\approx 58\%$) of observed strongly interfering TLS in the qubit sample were found to reside on the qubit's DC-SQUID.
-This confirms that the leads of tunnel junctions, due to their large electric energy participation, are a critical component which can dominate qubit loss~\cite{deng2023titanium,smirnov2024wiring,weeden2025statistics}, and advocates for wire-tapering techniques to dilute the electric field~\cite{martinis2021}.\\
+This confirms that the leads of tunnel junctions, due to their large electric energy participation, are a critical component which can dominate qubit loss~\cite{deng2023titanium,smirnov2024wiring,weeden2025statistics}.
+This advocates for the use of wire-tapering techniques to dilute the electric field~\cite{martinis2021}, and to minimize the size of lift-off structures.\\

 Our results additionally indicate that the TLS density near the junction leads is enhanced by a factor of $\approx 2$.
 This may be attributed to their different fabrication technique as compared to the qubit capacitor, which can promote TLS formation in various ways.
-For example, junction formation by shadow evaporation and electron-beam lithography is associated with larger amounts of resist residuals and enhanced roughness of junction lead interfaces~\cite{Dunsworth2017,Moskalev2022}.
+For example, junction formation by shadow evaporation and electron-beam lithography is associated with larger amounts of resist residuals and enhanced roughness of junction lead interfaces~\cite{Dunsworth2017,Moskalev2022,gingras2025improving}.
 The junctions were fabricated with a lift-off process which reportedly leaves excess residues~\cite{Quintana_2014,smirnov2024wiring}.
 Also, thinner films showed a larger density of grain boundaries associated with enhanced oxygen diffusion~\cite{biznarova2024mitigation}.\\